 - Don’t close bank cards before retail cards.
 Major bank cards often have better rates, lower fees and higher credit limits than retail cards.
 Plus, retail cards that aren’t co-branded can only be used at a specific retail store.

-Closing a Credit Card Account
+Alternatives to Canceling a Credit Card

 - Pay off your card if possible.
 It’s usually possible to close an account when you have a balance, but don’t forget to continue making the credit card payments.

 - Call the credit card company or go online.
 Some credit card issuers allow cardholders to cancel their credit card online or through the card issuer’s mobile app.
 Or you can call your card issuer.
 If you call, ask the credit card company to report to the credit bureaus that the account was closed at the customer’s request.